aidin59/my_robot/README.md

 1- download the file and Extract to your “work_space/src”(make a folder with any name with sub-folder src) ‘’’’’’’’’’’’’’’important change the file name to my_robot

-2- open a terminal move to your work_space folder aidin@aidin-HP-Pavilion-dv7-Notebook-PC:~/Desktop/ww$    “in my case”
+2- open a terminal move to your work_space folder: aidin@aidin-HP-Pavilion-dv7-Notebook-PC:~/Desktop/ww$    “in my case”

-3- build the project
+3- build the project:
 $ colcon build

 4- source the file: